Documentation

 Architecture Overview

-The core state machine.
-It wraps the github.com/corentings/chess library to manage game logic.
+• internal/board: The core state machine.
+It wraps the github.com/corentings/chess library to manage game logic and implements both graphical (Unicode) and classic (ASCII) terminal rendering pipelines.

 Project Structure